jordwest/prism/docs/JOURNAL.md

 So I've got the basic server up and running, and calling a POST endpoint gets it to give us a room ID.
 Maybe actually it should respond with the websocket URL instead.

 Ok most of the Rust part is done, now it's just hooking up the web part - should be fairly straightforward.

+Turns out this is one of the harder parts.... so many layers of indirection.
+I definitely want to clean this up once it's working.

+Think it's time to call it there though.
+Tomorrow:

+ - Stop the client from trying to connect at boot time, instead add a button to do the connection
+ - Once it works, split out the host and client into separate NetPeer types (for both dummy and websockets).